Superman/Batman: Jeph Loeb

-Loeb, who wrote Superman for two years before the launch of the title, wrote the book for the first two years of its publication.
+Jeph Loeb, who wrote Superman for two years before the launch of the title, wrote the book for the first two years of its publication.
 Unlike later writers, Loeb's work on the book lasted for several storylines, which were interconnected.

 In the first story arc, "The World's Finest", also referred to as "Public Enemies" (issues #1–6, illustrated by Ed McGuinness), then-U.S. President Lex Luthor declares Superman and Batman enemies of the state, claiming that a Kryptonite asteroid headed for Earth is connected to an evil plot by Superman.
 Luthor offers a $1,000,000,000 bounty, which encourages both supervillains and superheroes to attack.
 Superman almost kills Lex, with Batman standing aside.
 Superman changes his mind at the last moment.
 The new Toyman, Hiro Okamura, assists with the asteroid's destruction.
 Captain Atom is seemingly killed.
-The danger averted and Luthor's plans in jeopardy, Luthor injects himself with a mixture of Venom and synthetic Kryptonite, dons a battle suit from the planet Apokolips, and confronts Batman and Superman.
+The danger averted and Luthor's plans in jeopardy, Luthor injects himself with a mixture of Venom and synthetic Kryptonite, dons a battle suit from Apokolips, and confronts Batman and Superman.
 Luthor is defeated and appears to die in the battle, although he is shown to survive.
-In the course of the fight, Luthor is irrevocably exposed to the world as a villain for the first time in Post-Crisis continuity.
+In the course of the fight, Luthor is exposed to the world as a villain for the first time in post-Crisis continuity.
 Losing the presidency, Luthor is succeeded in office by Pete Ross.

-In "Protégé" (issue #7, illustrated by Pat Lee), Superboy and Robin investigate the new Toyman for their mentors.
+In "Protégé" (issue #7, illustrated by Pat Lee), Superboy and Robin investigate Toyman for their mentors.

 In "The Supergirl from Krypton" (issues #8–13, illustrated by Michael Turner), the Kryptonite asteroid is revealed to hold a pod that contains Superman's cousin Kara Zor-El.
 Batman says her arrival is too coincidental.
 Wonder Woman abducts Kara to Themyscira to train her for combat.
 Darkseid kidnaps Kara, intending her to be the new leader of the Female Furies.
 She is rescued from Darkseid and taken back to Earth.
 The villain follows, seemingly killing Kara at the home of Jonathan and Martha Kent.
-An enraged Superman throws Darkseid into the reality-spanning Source Wall, entrapping him.
+An enraged Superman throws Darkseid into the Source, entrapping him.
 However, Kara is back in Themyscira and is introduced to the world as Supergirl.
-This story arc marked the only time in the late artist Michael Turner's career that he provided interior art for a company other than Top Cow Productions or his own publisher, Aspen MLT.
+This story arc marked the only time in Michael Turner's career that he provided interior art for a company other than Top Cow Productions or his own publisher, Aspen Comics.
 The story was dedicated to Christopher Reeve, who died during the year the storyline ended.